 Instead of dwelling on uncertainty, it is time for educators to lean into comprehensive programming.
 Districts that use Xello are in luck: Xello makes lesson creation, student engagement, and future planning easy and accessible for all.
-Counselor Kate McKenzie goes over tips on how to use Xello remotely to engage students.
+Counselor Kate McKenzie goes over tips on how to use Xello to engage students.

 Your email inbox is flooded with lesson plan ideas from every educational website you have ever visited.
 Your social media feed consists of suggestions of what to communicate to families, as well as pleas from overextended parents juggling their kids’ new online curriculum.
 In this time of uncertainty, these unprecedented challenges are overwhelming for everyone.